in2code-de/instagram/readme.md

 ## Introduction

 Because of the annoying Instagram API we searched for a simple way to show feed images without using any API.
-Inspired from the JavaScript plugin https://github.com/jsanahuja/InstagramFeed and there functionality
+Inspired from the JavaScript plugin https://github.com/jsanahuja/InstagramFeed and there functionality we build the same with PHP.

 ## Explanation

 Very simple plugin where you can only add your instagram id and that's it.
 Because it could be that too much requests would lead to a ban, entries are cached for 24h via TYPO3 caching framework.
+A fluid template can be used to change the html markup.
 There are max.
-12 images and text from a profile id.
+12 images and text from a instagram profile page.

 ## Installation